If you’re not a body builder, you might be wondering what protein powder has to do with you.

 It’s filled with nutrient-dense, plant-based ingredients and none of the fillers or preservatives you’ll find in other brands.

-We use pea protein, combined with two other vegan protein sources – sacha inchi and hemp – plus coconut oil to give you complete protein that’s high in branched-chain amino acids and nourishing fats.
+We use pea protein, combined with two other vegan protein sources – sacha inchi – plus coconut oil to give you complete protein that’s high in branched-chain amino acids and nourishing fats.

 Plus, they taste great!
 We took an already AH-MAZING TASTING plant-based protein powder, and made the two flavors, Creamy Chocolate and Vanilla Coconut, even better!